 The answer is yes.
 Many providers offer life insurance for diabetics in Canada.

 Traditional life insurance policies are more affordable and flexible than no-medical policies.
-They also offer higher coverage amounts.
-So, applying for such a policy makes a lot of sense.
+They also offer higher life insurance coverage amounts.
+So, applying for such a life insurance policy makes a lot of sense.

 Traditional life policies require a medical exam.
-The insurer will make a decision on your application based on the results of the exam, among other things.
+The insurer will decide on your application based on the exam results, among other things.

-If you do not qualify for traditional life insurance, you can always go for a no-medical-exam life policy.
+If you do not qualify for traditional life insurance, you can always go for a no-medical-exam insurance policy.
 You will not have to take a medical exam, though you may have to answer a few health-related questions.
-And in many cases, the coverage is almost guaranteed.
+And in many cases, the life insurance coverage is almost guaranteed.

 How do insurance companies price a policy for a diabetic?